Anima: Age of the Robots: Storyline

 At the outskirts of Fortress One, an active landmine wrecks Effdee's hover-car and both are escorted into the base.
 Because of Effdee's freeing of the enslaved Animals, he is enlisted as an officer (termed 'commander' in the Anima army) and Randy passes a few funny trials to become a mercenary for the army.
 Under the mentorship of Moosey, a veteran warrior blessed with incredible strength, Effdee faces his first major battle.
 This battle is meant to showcase the fighting abilities of the main characters and the colourful arsenal of both armies.
 Rivalries are set up, particularly between Randy and Garat (a robot assassin who killed his father), as well as Supreme Commander Leo and Robot Overload Primatron.
 The Animals barely win, and Leo realises they cannot take another beating of this magnitude.
-Together with his assistant, a good robot called Tivimiton, they devise a team of specialist fighters called the ‘Elite Team’.
+Together with his assistant, a good robot called Tivimiton, they devise a team of specialist fighters called the Elite Team.
 The final member count consists of Effdee, Moosey, Randy, a half-crazed acrobatic saboteur called Jack, and a scientist looking for action called Branny.

 During the first mission Branny meets his old academic rival, who is now a leading scientist.
 The rival wants to use genetic engineering on the Animal race so they can finally defeat the Robots.
 The Elite Team stops him after he turns himself into a crazed super-Animal.
 On the way back, Deadwing ambushes the Elite Team and steals the blueprints for the secret weapon.
 The team trudges back in shame after barely escaping their crashing transport.
 Leo wishes to disband the Elite Team.
 An inspired Effdee suggests sneaking into the Robot capital Technopia to get the blueprints back.
 Everyone protests but he persuades them to agree one-by-one.
 Tivimiton joins them.

 A long flight across one continent later, the Elite Team infiltrates Technopia from its sewers and encounters strange monstrosities like mutated Animals and abandoned Lesser Robots.
 They meet Zack, leader of a rebel group, who is actually Leo's cousin.
 With the rebels’ help, they sneak into the Argotron, the enormous tower that houses the Robots’ nerve center.
 The heroes fight some Robot champions like Garat, the ground forces commander Brutus, and Primatron's bodyguard Thor.

-They win the blueprints back and return to Fortress One - triumphant and redeemed.
+They win the blueprints back and return to Fortress One.
 Bracing themselves for more adventures, Effdee remarks that the future will be “more than they ever imagined”.

-Criticism

-Opinions are divided on whether Anima is a production worthy of high merit.
-Johnny has said that many emails were sent to him condemning his work.
-One even remarked that he should prepare to be “the biggest failure in comics history”.